Ariel Rot

 Ariel Eduardo Rotenberg Gutkin (born 19 April 1960), better known as Ariel Rot, is an Argentine musician.

+Career

-He moved to Spain when he was young and became a member of the group Tequila.
-Later, he began his solo musical career, after which he joined the group Los Rodríguez (1990–96).
-More recently, he has returned to solo performing.
+Gutkin moved to Spain when he was young and became a member of the group Tequila.
+Following their split in 1982, he launched a solo career, after which he joined the group Los Rodríguez, which broke up in 1997.
+In 2007, Gutkin recorded Duos, trios y perversiones, an album that included his most popular songs and featured artists such as Enrique Bunbury from Heroes del Silencio, Andrés Calamaro, and Quique Gonzalez.

 His sister, Cecilia Roth, is an actress.
-In April 2007, Ariel recorded Duos, trios y perversiones, an album that included his most popular songs and featured artists such as Enrique Bunbury from Heroes del Silencio, Andrés Calamaro, and Quique Gonzalez.